dnth/active-learning-flywheel/README.md

 Once complete, the labeled samples will be save into a new df.
 We can now add the newly labeled data to the training set.

+> [!TIP]
+> For the toy dataset, I got to about 93% accuracy on the evaluation set with 200+ images out of 9369.
+The best performing model on the leaderboard got 95.11% accuracy with 9469 images.

 ```python
 # Add newly labeled data to training set and save as a new file active_labeled
 al.add_to_train_set(labeled_df, output_filename="active_labeled")